-The process of accessing GME 3 models and generating useful information, e.g. configuration files for COTS software, database schema, input for a discrete-event simulator, or even source code, is called model interpretation.
+The process of accessing GME models and generating useful information, e.g. configuration files for COTS software, database schema, input for a discrete-event simulator, or even source code, is called model interpretation.
 GME provides two interfaces to support model interpretation.
 The first one is a COM interface that lets the user write these components in any language that supports COM, e.g. C++, Visual Basic or Java.
 The COM interface provides the means to access and modify the models, their attributes and connectivity.
 In short, the user can do everything that can be done using the GUI of the GME.
-There is a higher-level C++ interface that takes care of a lot of lower level issues and makes component writing much easier.
-This high-level C++ component interface is the focus of this chapter.
+There are two higher-level C++ interfaces that take care of a lot of lower level issues and makes component writing much easier.
+These high-level C++ component interfaces are the focus of this chapter.
+The first section discusses the first release of Builder Object Network, the second elaborates the more sophisticated version of BON with the Meta Object Network.

 Interpreters are typical, but not the only components that can be created using this technology.
-The other types are plugins, i.e. components that provide some useful additional functionality to ease working in GME.
+The other types are plug-ins, i.e. components that provide some useful additional functionality to ease working in GME.
 These components are very similar to interpreters, though they are paradigm-independent.
-For example, a plugin can be developed to search or locate objects based on some user defined criteria, like the value of an attribute.
+For example, a plug-in can be developed to search or locate objects based on some user-defined criteria, like the value of an attribute.